SPEAK WITH A TEAM MEMBER (770) 920-6030

 What if I’m Opposed to the Nominated Administrator?

 If you have any reservations about the person petitioning for the role, you may want to consider filing a legal objection.
-Beyond this period, the court may proceed to authorize them to administer the estate.
+Beyond this period, the Court may authorize them to administer the estate.

 If you claim that someone is unfit, you will be required to submit evidence to support it.
 If priority is the basis of your objection, that means someone else ranks higher on the priority list under Georgia Law and should be considered first for this position.